trinayau/trinayau/README.md

 - ❓ Ask me about anything related to building responsive websites, using Cloud technologies and databases!

-- ⚡ Fun fact: I'm a qualified pharmacist and a career switcher!
+- ⚡ Fun fact: I'm a qualified pharmacist and a career switcher